- Here’s our quick pro tip for picking thickness planers

 - Improves on the 40200H-CT with carbide inserts in the spiral cutter-head.

-- Has large tables for processing large pieces of timber.
+- Operates large tables for processing large pieces of timber.

-- Has a redesigned dust chute and a dual-sized dust port.
+- Features a redesigned dust chute and a dual-sized dust port.

 - The snipe lock keeps wood from pulling through.